aaduggan/open-space-game-sandbox/.github/CONTRIBUTING.md

 4. Submit a pull request that includes just your changes.
 	* Make sure to give it the label of documentation on the pull request.
 	* Maintainers may ask questions or request changes so make sure to check back!

+## 3rd-Party Submissions

+As previously mentioned, there are a wide variety of ways someone could help with project documentation.
+The type of documentation you might want to provide could very well have nothing to do with any of the more traditional documentation channels, be it a video tutorial on some aspect of game play or a tech article on some element of the development process.

+If you have created something that you would like to see linked on our [GitHub Pages](https://www.open-space-game.org/) or [Wiki](https://github.com/Enterlucent/open-space-game-sandbox/wiki):
+* Create a "Feature request" on the [Issues](https://github.com/Enterlucent/open-space-game-sandbox/issues/new?template=Feature_request.md) page.
+* Fill out the applicable areas
+* Add the labels "enhancement" and "documentation"
+* Maintainers may ask questions or request changes so make sure to check back!

+# Game Designer <a id="game-designer"></a>